pablo-sch/keepcoding-11-advanced-react/docs/README.md

 - **React:** Library for building user interfaces using reusable components.
 - **Vite:** Build tool and fast development server for modern frontend projects.
+- **TypeScript:** A superset of JavaScript that adds static typing, making development more scalable and less error-prone.
 - **Tailwind CSS:** Utility-first CSS framework for rapid, customizable design.
 - **ESLint:** Tool to analyze and identify problems in JavaScript/TypeScript code, ensuring quality and consistency.
 - **Axios:** HTTP client for making API requests easily and efficiently.